jucacrispim/toxicbuild/docs/source/index.rst

 +++++++

 ToxicBuild is written in Python, and runs in Python3.4 and later.
-It uses mongodb to store data git as vcs.
+It uses mongodb to store data and git as vcs.
 You must have these installed.

 .. note::